 Key factors to consider before initiating your SWIFT payment

-Initiating a SWIFT payment takes one business day at most, then the transfer travels through the SWIFT network (potentially with intermediary banks) which can take 1-3 days.
+Initiating a SWIFT payment takes one business day at most, and then the transfer travels through the SWIFT network (potentially with intermediary banks), which can take 1-3 days.
 In total, expect the recipient to receive the funds within 1-4 business days after you start the transfer.

 Case 2: Receiving a SWIFT Payment